Marcelo Messias: Sonsonate

 Messias signed with Sonsonate for the Apertura 2016.

 Audaz

 Messias signed with Audaz for the Clausura 2018.
 With Audaz, reached the quarter-finals of the Apertura 2018.

 International career

 Messias was called up to train with the national team preliminary squad, which would take part in two friendly matches in March 2011.

 Messias was able to be noticed and would take part in the first friendly of that month against Cuba and Jamaica.
 Messias came on as a substitute in that friendly match against Cuba and started against Jamaica.

-Personal
+Personal life

 Messias is married to a Salvadoran woman and he has two daughters.

 He is now a Salvadoran citizen.